Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 Adding Your Girlfriend or Boyfriend to a Health Insurance Policy

-Adding your girlfriend or boyfriend to your health insurance policy is subject to state regulations.
-There are currently 11 states that recognize civil unions or domestic partnerships.
-Some insurers may also recognize domestic partnerships, allowing you to extend coverage to your non-married partner if you can provide the requested documentation.
-To qualify, you generally need to prove a committed relationship with shared financial responsibilities, such as joint bank accounts or co-signed lease agreements.
+Adding your girlfriend or boyfriend to your health insurance policy depends on state regulations.
+Eleven states recognize civil unions or domestic partnerships.
+Some insurers also recognize domestic partnerships, extending coverage to your unmarried partner when you provide required documentation.
+To qualify, you need to prove a committed relationship with shared financial responsibilities, such as joint bank accounts or co-signed lease agreements.

-Health insurance plans for domestic partners generally cover the partner as a dependent, similar to a spouse.
-Children residing in the shared residence can also be added.
-However, there are important tax implications to consider.
-The health insurance premiums that you pay for employer-sponsored plans are considered a pre-tax benefit for yourself and your spouse, but premiums for a domestic partner are paid post-tax.
-In addition, the IRS considers employer-paid coverage for domestic partners as taxable income.
-This means that the portion of the premium paid by the employer for the domestic partner will be taxed as imputed income.
+Health insurance plans for domestic partners cover the partner as a dependent, similar to a spouse.
+You can also add children living in your home.
+However, tax implications differ from spousal coverage.
+Employer-sponsored plan premiums are pre-tax for yourself and your spouse, but post-tax for a domestic partner.
+The IRS also considers employer-paid coverage for domestic partners as taxable income, taxing the employer's portion of the partner's premium as imputed income.

 WHAT DOES DOMESTIC PARTNER MEAN IN HEALTH INSURANCE?

-• Being at least 18 years old and mentally competent to consent to a contract
+• Are at least 18 and mentally able to enter into contracts

-• Not being related in a way that would prohibit legal marriage in the U.S.
+• Aren't related in a way that would prevent you from legally marrying

 Adding Your Girlfriend or Boyfriend's Kids to Your Health Insurance